serhan-yilmaz/RoKAI/src/data_preprocessing/readme.md

 ## Data Preprocessing
-Here, we prepare the functional networks and phosphorylation data utilized in [RoKAI demo](../../demo_rokai.m).
+Here, we prepare the functional networks and the sample phospho-proteomics data utilized in [RoKAI demo](../../demo_rokai.m).
 ### 1 - Loading known phosphosites and kinase-substrate annotations
 We obtain a list of known phosphosites and known kinase-substrate annotations from [PhosphositePlus (PSP)](https://www.phosphosite.org/staticDownloads).
 We use a [MATLAB script](load_psp_kinase_substrates.m) to parse PSP data and save as a compressed data (.mat) file for use in RoKAI.
 ### 2 - Loading protein-protein interaction network